-People use Google to search for products, services or information and most results will include Google ads paid for by businesses.
+People use Google to search for products, services or information and most results include Google ads paid for by businesses.

 Google advertising is a great marketing tool for attracting potential clients.

 Another great option Google advertising offers is remarketing.
-This involves showing your ad to your target market if they’ve seen it before or visited your website but not purchased.
+This shows your ad to your target market if they’ve seen it before or visited your website but not purchased.
 For a fixed period of time, when your audience goes on particular Google affiliated websites, your ad will show up to remind them about your business, and hopefully prompt them to click through.

 Ensure you make the most of your Google AdWords budget

 Getting started with Google AdWords is relatively straight forward.
 However, for your ads to be effective, you'll need to know the following:

 - What's your end goal?
 Do you need more leads, to increase sales on your e-commerce website or do you want to push your brand message?

 - Who is your target market and what do they search for?